fishcus/KAP-manual/en/config/pushdown/pushdown_impala.en.md

       </property>
       ```

-      The **KAP must have a valid Kerberos ticket before you initiate a connection to HiveServer2** (use kinit).
+      The **Kyligence Enterprise must have a valid Kerberos ticket before you initiate a connection to HiveServer2** (use kinit).

 #### Verify thrift